serratanis/Rag-Support-Agent/README.md

   base to adapt it to another language or domain.
-- `config.json`, the SQLite database, and the vector store are gitignored on purpose — they may contain real customer data in a production deployment and should never be committed..
+- `config.json`, the SQLite database, and the vector store are gitignored on purpose — they may contain real customer data in a production deployment and should never be committed.

 ## License